Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Discussion

 In one of our previous works \citep{GS21a}, we have shown that the progenitors of present-day SFGs at $z\sim 1$ have similar rotation curves.
-Given the similarity in the RCs of $z\sim 1$ and $z= 0$, and acknowledging the fact that the circular velocity is an indicator of the total mass of the system, we have concluded that the total mass within the optical extent of galaxies does not evolve from $z\sim 1$ to $z= 0$, while the baryon distribution evolves.
-To bring our previous confirmation and the current finding on the same level, we compared our recent results on the structural properties of DM halo in the circular velocity plane, as shown in Figure~\ref{fig:halo-props}.
-Let us remark that $r_{_0}-V_c$ and $\rho_{_0}-V_c$ relations of local galaxies are well fitted by second order polynomials, see upper panel Figure~\ref{fig:halo-props}, which are given by:
+Given the similarity in the RCs of $z\sim 1$ and $z= 0$, and acknowledging the fact that the circular velocity is an indicator of the total mass of the system, we have concluded that the total mass within the optical extent of galaxies does not evolve from $z\sim 1$ to $z= 0$, while the stellar mass distribution (traced by the light profile) evolves.
+To bring together our previous and current findings, we compared the structural properties of the DM halo at $z\sim 1$ and $z\approx 0$ in the circular velocity plane (Figure~\ref{fig:halo-props}).
+We would like to remark that the $r_{_0}-V_c$ and $\rho_{_0}-V_c$ relations of local galaxies are well fitted by second order polynomials (see upper panel Figure~\ref{fig:halo-props}), which are given by the following:

-Therefore, to visualize the differences in the structural properties of DM at different epochs, we used Equation~\ref{eq:rc-Vc-z0} and \ref{eq:rho-Vc-z0} as a benchmark and have plotted the ratio: $\frac{r_{_0}^{z\sim 0}}{r_{_0}^{z\sim 1}}$ and $\frac{\rho_{_0}^{z\sim 0}}{\rho_{_0}^{z\sim 1}}$, as a function of circular velocity in the lower panel of Figure~\ref{fig:halo-props}.
+Therefore, to visualize the differences in the structural properties of DM at different epochs, we used Equation~\ref{eq:rc-Vc-z0} and \ref{eq:rho-Vc-z0} as a benchmark and plotted the ratios: $\frac{r_{_0}^{z\sim 0}}{r_{_0}^{z\sim 1}}$ and $\frac{\rho_{_0}^{z\sim 0}}{\rho_{_0}^{z\sim 1}}$, as a function of circular velocity in the lower panel of Figure~\ref{fig:halo-props}.
 This immediately shows us how the structural properties of DM differ at $z\sim 1$ with respect to $z\approx 0$.
-First, we find that the DM cores at $z\sim 1$ are smaller than their local counterparts by a median factor of 0.3.
-Second, the density of DM cores at $z\sim 1$ is more than an order of magnitude higher than at $z\approx 0$.
+First, we find that the DM cores at $z\sim 1$ are smaller than their local counterparts by a median factor of 0.3 dex.
+Second, the density of DM cores at $z\sim 1$ is 1.5 dex higher than at $z\approx 0$.
 It is also very clear that these two ratios correlate very well with the circular velocity of the galaxies.
-Thus gives us the direct relation of expansion factor for core radius and density as a function of the circular velocity of a galaxy:
+We refer to these ratios as the expansion factors of the core radius and density, which are both a function of the circular velocity and well fitted by the following: